xaratustrah/rdts/README.md

 #### Client-Server based remote trigger: `rdtscli`

 This one is a client/server code that allows for a distributed trigger box system.
 The server is run on the the computer.
 The client on one or many trigger boxes.
 It accepts only IP addresses not names.
 Please also provide port numbers.
-The IP address is the one of the computer.
+The IP address is *always* the one of the computer, not of the RDTS box!
 For example:

 On the computer you run the server: